evilive3000/node-apiless-youtube-upload/README.md

 At least node 7.6 for async/await support.
 Chrome web browser.

 ##### Motivation
 Recent changes in Youtube v3 API (2020, September) made it impossible to upload videos from unverified apps.
 Google does not verify apps for internal or private use.
 This module is intended to be an easy solution for programmatically uploading videos to Youtube.

+Massive thanks to @Jaqen00 for helping with testing!